 The Broad-based Black Economic Empowerment Act was formulated as an economic tool of transformation.
 The revised B-BBEE Codes of Good Practice, born out of the Act came into effect on 1 October 2015 after a 12 month transition period.
 During this time, Pioneer Foods revisited its strategy and targets in order to implement an action plan that supports government’s and the company’s vision of building a more economically inclusive society.

-For the 2017 financial year, the Group was rated according to the agricultural sector (“AgriBEE”) scorecard and improved from a level 4 to a level 3 status
+For the 2018 financial year, the Group was rated according to the Amended Agri-BEE Sector Code of Good Practice ("Agri-BEE Code") and achieved a level 7 rating.

 Transfer in ownership: Phase 1, 2006